BiocPy/SummarizedExperiment/docs/tutorial.md

 ## Range based operations

-`RangeSummarizedExperiment` objects on the other hand supports many interval based operations similar to `GenomicRanges`.
+`RangedSummarizedExperiment` objects on the other hand supports many interval based operations similar to `GenomicRanges`.

 ```python